LightningStalker/stronger-gpw/README.md

 ## stronger-gpw
-An "improved" version of the `gpw` that generates stronger passwords.
+An "improved" version of `gpw` that generates stronger passwords.

 ### The 💪 Difference
 `stronger-gpw` adds one symbol and one uppercase character to each password generated.
 There are no added command line options.
-Just run the it the same as you would run regular `gpw`.
+Just run it the same as you would run regular `gpw`.

 The original `gpw` source is available [here](https://drjohnstechtalk.com/blog/2013/03/generate-pronounceable-passwords/).